What is Bill Pay for Business?

 - Schedule payments.

 When you first begin using the service, set up your payee list by adding the payees to whom you want to make payments.
 Some payees can also send electronic bills (e-bills).
 You only need to add each payee once.
 When you make a payment, you specify the date that you want the payee to receive the payment.
-The earliest available payment date is four business days from today.
+The earliest available payment date is four business days from the date you enter the request.
 Bill Pay determines whether a payment is sent electronically or by check, based on whether the payee accepts electronic payments and other guidelines.
-If you are a Level 3 User, you can initiate a payment, which must then be approved by a user of higher authority before the payment can be scheduled and issued.
+Any authorized Bill Pay User can schedule a payment.
+Electronic payments may be scheduled for weekday delivery, not weekends or holidays.
 After a payment is scheduled, it appears as Scheduled in Payment Activity.
 After the payment is processed, the status changes to Processed.
 The payee receives your payment on the payment date you specified and credits your account.

 Note that there can be a delay between when the payee receives the payment and when the payee credits the payment to your account.